See a list of Veterinary Assistant Programs by Clicking Here!

 A veterinary assistant will have the knowledge and job training to help treat a variety of injuries and illnesses of pets and other animals.
 Veterinary assistants will spend their time working in conjunction with a veterinarian or veterinary technician to examine animals, provide a medical diagnosis, treat wounds, rehabilitate animals, provide tests, provide inoculations, counsel pet owners, and help during surgery.

 Students interested in veterinary assistance may also wish to consider a career as a medical assistant, pharmacy technician, and occupational therapist assistant.
 For additional information about a career in veterinary medicine, check out our Complete Guide for Veterinarians on our blog.
-You can also read our blog post titled Top College Degrees for Animal Lovers for additional information.
+You can also visit the AVMA then read our blog post titled Top College Degrees for Animal Lovers for additional information.